DineshrajAnandan/api-document-server/README.md

 ### Running in different PORT

 Currently, the default port for the application runs in `8001`.
 To modify it, we can set the node environment `PORT` to the desired port number.

+### Running behind proxy

+To run behind the corporate proxy, we can set the node environment `WEB_PROXY` before running the command `ads`

 ### Sample JSON documents